-Subrecipients or contractors seeking guidance or assistance in establishing or implementing the AFHM Plan should consult with HUD FHEO Handbook 8025.1.15
+Subrecipients or contractors seeking guidance or assistance in establishing or implementing the AFHM Plan should consult with HUD FHEO Handbook 8025.1.13

-3.2.4 Evaluation of AFHM Plan
+3.2.3 Evaluation of AFHM Plan

 Affirmative Marketing plans should be updated every five (5) years, or when there are significant changes to the demographics of the project or the local housing market area.
-16 However, the beneficiaries, contractors, subcontractors, or other parties and participants involved in the implementation and execution of CDBG-DR/MIT Housing programs should periodically evaluate the results of implementing their AFHM Plan.
-This evaluation is vital, in order to assess the benefitted populations, whether or not efforts were effective, and identify which efforts were effective engaging potential applicants and as outreach tools during the plan's implementation, and which efforts were not effective in engaging potential applicants, especially those populations requiring special outreach.
+However, the Applicant and their contractors, subcontractors, or other parties and participants involved in the implementation and execution of CDBG-DR/MIT Housing project should periodically evaluate the results of implementing their AFHM Plan.
+This evaluation is vital to assess the benefitted populations, whether or not efforts were effective, and identify which efforts were effective engaging potential applicants and as outreach tools during the plan's implementation, especially those populations requiring special outreach.